 So yeah, that's what I did tonight.
 I'm sitting here on my laptop, on our couch, and I can still smell it!
 It's like the self-tanning smell never dies.
 UGH!

 Do you self tan in the fall and winter, or is it part of your summer routine only?
+I guess because I live in Texas, I like to have a light tan even through the winter.

 Let me know in the comments below!